Civic Guidance

 - A judiciary which interprets laws and resolves legal disputes.

-The Ministry has executive powers by custom even if the Australian Constitution says that the Governor General (a representative of the British monarch) holds that role.
+The ministry has executive powers granted to it by the Governor General (a representative of the British monarch).
 Australia is a constitutional monarchy in that the monarch has a ceremonial role only.
 If we removed the monarch we would then be called a republic and have a president.
 Note that our Prime Minister is different from a president in that he or she is only the most important of the various ministers (and is known as the 'first among equals').

 Each minister is in charge of a particular government department (these include the portfolios of treasury, defence and international relations).
 Ministers as politicians are generalists drawn from the public.
 However they are advised by professional experts within the bureaucracy of government departments.